Essential Search Marketing Techniques for Local Search

 One Submit to Rule Them All!

 Once you have your local contact information and business details organized and available on your website, you will then need to submit it to local search engines and directories.
 The most important step in this process is by far the easiest.
 The vast majority of local search engines and directories get their data from data providers.
-For example, by submitting your business data to the infoUSA — click on the Update My Listing link located on their footer — you are also populating most of the major local search engines and directories, like Citysearch, AOL City Guides, YELLOWPAGES.com, Yahoo!
-Local and Google Maps.
+For example, by submitting your business data to the infoUSA — click on the Update My Listing link located on their footer — you are also populating most of the major local search engines and directories, like Citysearch, YELLOWPAGES.com and Google Maps.

 Provide That Extra Data